Thank you for inviting us to be a part of your special day!

 The Witnesses

-For the Nikah, there has to be a minimum of two male witnesses that can attest to the fact that both the bride and groom say, “I do” or “Qubool” from their own free will and without any force from family members or anyone else.
+For the Nikah, there has to be a minimum of two male witnesses that can attest to the fact that both the bride and groom say, “I do” or “Qubool” of their own free will and without any force from family members or anyone else.
 It must be the bride and the groom who agree.

 The Mahr